Top 10 US Masters Programs in Structural Engineering

 One of the top universities in the world – Stanford offers a Master of Science program in Structural Engineering.
 Research areas include structural analysis, Earthquake Engineering, Sustainable Design, geomechanics, reliability and computational mechanics.
 The university provides world class research facilities through the John A. Blume Earthquake Engineering Center, Center for Integrated Facility Engineering, Project Based Learning Laboratory and National Program for Dam Performance.
 The program encourages interdisciplinary coursework apart from those offered by the Civil and Environmental Engineering Department in areas like – Earth Sciences, Computer Science, Mechanical Engineering, management science and engineering.
 Major courses include Advanced Structural Analysis, Dynamics, Finite Elements, Nonlinear Analysis, Earthquake resistant design, risk and reliability.

-The University of California Berkeley offers an MS program in Structural Engineering within the department of Civil and Environmental Engineering.
+The University of California Berkeley offers an MS program in Structural Engineering, Mechanics and Materials within the department of Civil and Environmental Engineering.
 The faculty research areas are computational failure mechanics, nonlinear dynamics, inelasticity, steel structure design, earthquake engineering, solid mechanics and concrete design.
 The program deals with the analyses and design of structures, earthquake resistant design, finite element methods, dynamics, vibrations, structural reliability, advanced concrete technology and computational mechanics.
 The university offers a large structures laboratory equipped with a multitude of equipment featuring a variety of actuators, modern instrumentation devices and sensors.
 A machine shop is available in-house to fabricate test instrumentation and fixtures.

 MIT offers a research focused Master of Science (SM) degree from the department of Civil and Environmental Engineering with a specialization in Structures.
 A structural design lab is provided with research focus on funicular structures, equilibrium methods, structural optimization, digital fabrication and interactive design.
 The faculty research areas include structural dynamics, structural characterization, fracture mechanics and solid mechanics.